Azgaar/armoria-api/README.md

 _API for **[Armoria](https://github.com/Azgaar/Armoria)** — procedural heraldry generator and editor._

 The API allows to `GET` random or predefined vector and raster heraldic images of a given size.

 API is hosted on _Heroku_ for free, so downtime and slow first response are expected.
-I will considered scaling in case of active API usage.
-Please [contact me directly](mailto:maxganiev@yandex.com) if you needs API for production.
+I will consider scaling in case of active API usage.
+Please [contact me directly](mailto:maxganiev@yandex.com) if you want to use this API for your projects.

 ![example1](https://armoria.herokuapp.com/png/100.0001)
 ![example2](https://armoria.herokuapp.com/png/100.0002)